Trip25/100daysofcode/README.md

 ### Thoughts:
 My BIRTHDAY!!
-Off to London for a day out and catch up with my friends
+Off to London for a day out and catch up with my friends.
+TBC

 ### Links to work / resources: